Five Developments to Watch in Medical Lab Science (2026)

 5. Pharmacogenomics & Personalized Medicine

-Pharmacogenomic therapies utilize the genetic makeup of each individual patient to help predict an individual’s metabolism of medications and drugs.
+Pharmacogenomic therapies use each patient’s genetic makeup to predict how a patient’s metabolism will affect the way medications are metabolized.
 They may be particularly useful in helping to treat opiate addiction, which has been quickened in the United States by an upswing in the net prescription of opioids for those who suffer from chronic pain.

 This emerging field of medicine is part of a larger movement for greater patient customization of their own treatment.
 It is coming to be known as “personalized medicine”—a burgeoning movement that’s sure to gain momentum in the coming decade.